like-a-freedom/trackly/docs/poi-markers-specification.md

 4. **Display POIs on the map** with appropriate clustering
 5. **Manage POI lifecycle** including creation, deletion, and updates
 6. **Search and filter POIs** by various criteria
+7. **Cluster POIs dynamically** by zoom level and bounding box for dense areas, with both server-side and client-side clustering strategies to ensure good UX and minimal traffic/CPU use.

 ### 2.2 Non-Functional Requirements